flimflam-austin/hugo-cms-test/site/content/quick_reads/20180725-18-07-17-free-sunscreen/index.md

       > “Many of the more than 5 million skin cancer cases that are diagnosed annually could be prevented by protecting skin from excessive sun exposure and not using indoor tanning devices.”

-      American Cancer Society
+    citation: American Cancer Society
     _key: card-4-1d08aab1-6b4c-4071-8dc7-4a6f8d1fbd7b
   - order: 4
     body: >-